ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 The reason this is useful is because of docker images.
 This is what you create when you `docker build`.
 They are, effectively, small mini-computers, that are completely set up and configured. you can create a file, called a `Dockerfile`, that specifies exactly how this sytem should be set up.
 It installs any needed software, applies all needed configuration, sets all envoirement variables, etc. Without docker, we'd have stuff like "Oh, this code works on my machine, but not on your machine, because I have ROS installed differently than you" or "I have this setting applied wheras you don't" or a meriad of other things.
 This way, the configuration of the operating system under which the code is run is completely reproducable.
 If the code runs in the container, it runs everywhere.

-The main reason we use it is ROS noetic, which is a mess to install, and doesn't even work on MacOS.
+The main reason we use it is ROS noetic, which is a mess to install, works barely on Windows and not at all on MacOS.
 Instead of that, we just use the `ros:noetic` docker base image, which will have everything installed properly.

 ## Installing Docker

 The first thing that's important is installing it.
 What we are going to need is the [Docker engine](https://docs.docker.com/engine/install/), which can only be direcly installed on Linux.
 This is not an accident, Docker is Linux-based, and depends on it.
-Luckily enough, there exists the [Docker Desktop](https://docs.docker.com/desktop/), which is a software suite that will install the Docker engine for you on any operating system.
+Luckily enough, there exists the [Docker Desktop](https://docs.docker.com/desktop/), which is a software suite that will install the Docker engine for you on any operating system (by installing a Linux VM and running docker in that).
 It also comes with a ton more stuff, like a gui and Docker-compose, but we won't touch those here.
 We only care about the engine and the CLI.

 During the installation process, you can use all default settings, and you can click "continue without logging in," as you don't need an account, either.

 #### Installing Docker Desktop on Windows.

 To install Docker Deskop on Windows, first things first, you're going to need to install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux), for which you need to [enable hardware virtualisation](https://docs.docker.com/desktop/troubleshoot/topics/#virtualization) in your BIOS and Windows Control Panel.
-The supported versions are Windows 10 Home and Pro (22H2 or higher) and Windows 11 Home and Pro (21H2 or higher)
+The supported versions are Windows 10 Home and Pro (22H2 or higher) and Windows 11 Home and Pro (21H2 or higher) If WSL is not installed, docker will install, but it won't work.

 The full official installation guide can be found [at the Docker docs](https://docs.docker.com/desktop/install/windows-install/).